PaimaStudios/paima-engine-docs/docs/home/5 - chain-data-extensions.md

 ## ERC20

 This extension allows you to track the balances of a specified ERC20 token for all wallets by processing `Transfer` events the contract emits.
-It does not schedule any inputs, so the `initializationPrefix` field can be omitted.
+It does not schedule any inputs, so the `scheduledPrefix` field can be omitted.

 Paima SDK provides you with the following functions you can use to access ERC20 data: